IBM/aspera-cli/README.md

 * Aspera transfer (ascp)

 One might be tempted to use it as an integration element, e.g. by building a command line programmatically, and then executing it.
 It is generally not a good idea.
-For such integration cases, such as performing operations and transfer to aspera products, it is preferred to use [Aspera APIs](https://ibm.biz/aspera_api):
+For such integration cases, e.g. performing operations and transfer to aspera products, it is preferred to use [Aspera APIs](https://ibm.biz/aspera_api):

 * Product APIs (REST) : e.g. AoC, Faspex, node
-* Transfer SDK : with gRPC interface.
+* Transfer SDK : with gRPC interface and laguage stubs (C, C++, Python, .NET/C#, java, ruby, etc...)

 Using APIs (application REST API and transfer SDK) will prove to be easier to develop and maintain.

-For scripting and ad hoc command line operations, `ascli` is perfect.
+For scripting and ad'hoc command line operations, `ascli` is perfect.

 # Notations